BMCARDONA/bmcardona.github.io/_pages/about.md

 Hi, I'm Bradley.
 I am currently an undergraduate mathematics student at [Allegheny College](https://allegheny.edu/).

-Interests: Mathematics, Artifical Intelligence, Moral Philosophy, Machine Learning.
-Contact me.
+**Interests**: Mathematics, Artifical Intelligence, Moral Philosophy, Machine Learning. *Have any questions or interested in collaborating?
+Contact me.*

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->